 Situated in the beachside suburb of Cheltenham, Victoria offers a golfing experience on par with the world’s best.
-The beautifully landscaped course is designed to challenge both the amateur and professional golfer.
-It is one of the reagions tougher courses, with lightningfast greens and some of the best bunkering in Australia.
+The beautifully landscaped course is designed to challenge both amateur and professional golfers.
+It is one of the region's tougher courses, with lightning-fast greens and some of the best bunkering in Australia.

 ABOUT THE CLUB

-The Victoria Golf Club was founded in 1903 by Mr Bill Meader and was initially located at Fishermans Bend in Port Melbourne.
-The Club moved to its current location in 1927 and the new course was designed by Oscar Damman and Bill Meader with the assistance from the doyen of course architects, Dr Alister MacKenzie.
+The Victoria Golf Club was founded in 1903 by Mr. Bill Meader and was initially located at Fishermans Bend in Port Melbourne.
+The Club moved to its current location in 1927 and the new course was designed by Oscar Damman and Bill Meader with the assistance of the doyen of course architects, Dr. Alister MacKenzie.

 As Peter Thomson said, "Some clubs have a special character that sets them apart.
-It is not necessarily the quality of the course, or the accommodations of the buildings that distinguishes them.
+It is not necessarily the quality of the course or the accommodations of the buildings that distinguish them.
 It is more essentially the membership, past, and present, and the file of achievements over such a period of decades that creates such a tradition.
 Victoria Golf Club is such a Club".

 The course has changed considerably in the last 15 years, under the guidance of Michael Clayton.
 It is still unmistakably a course featuring all of the design characteristics of a traditional Sandbelt course.
 These courses typically feature wonderful green complexes with strategic bunkering and the effects of the weather determine the most appropriate line of play.